deepdeepdot/nano-deep-learning/04_assignment.md

 What's Style Transfer?<br>
 See: https://github.com/NVIDIA/FastPhotoStyle

-Based on a working example for Fast Style Transfer<br>
+This is an example for Fast Style Transfer with source code<br>
 https://ml5js.org/docs/style-transfer-image-example

 Deliverables
 * Create a web page in which the user can choose any image URL for the image as the source
-* Support extra models designed for ML5 https://github.com/ml5js/ml5-data-and-models/tree/master/models/style-transfer
+* Support extra models designed for ML5<br>
+https://github.com/ml5js/ml5-data-and-models/tree/master/models/style-transfer

 Feature Enhancements (optional)
 * Support for image file upload (need a web server app)
 * Support for drag n drop of images
-* Support custom styles by using a custom model derived from the project below
+* Support custom styles by using a custom model derived from the project D) Training Style Transfer

 ### B. Mustachio or Mexican Sombrero?

-Modify the Posenet example, so instead of 7 red dots, place a sombrero on top someone's head.
+Modify the Posenet example, so instead of 7 red dots, place a sombrero on top of someone's head.
 Or place a mustache or beard on the face (below the eyes and nose) Or be creative and try a baseball cap or some Dracula teeth https://ml5js.org/docs/posenet-webcam